-Instead, I want a way to be able to keep the folders in My Documents or wherever I have them and still have them in sync with the cloud services.
+Instead, I want a way to keep the folders in My Documents or wherever I have them and still have them in sync with the cloud services.
 I’ve learned that the best way to do this is to use symbolic links in Windows.
-An icon-like link creates a shortcut for a folder, but it’s more frequent and acts like a separate folder.
+An icon-like link creates a shortcut for a folder, but it’s more frequent and acts as a separate folder.

 In this article, I’ll walk you through the steps for creating icon links so you can sync any folder on your computer with your cloud service without transferring it.
 Note that Google has a separate program called Backup and Sync that allows you to select any folder on your computer to back up to Google Drive.
 We will explain below.

 Sync folders with Dropbox and OneDrive

 Before starting the steps for OneDrive, I’d like to mention that they now have an option called AutoSave that allows you to move the contents of your Desktop, My Documents, and Pictures folders to OneDrive without having to mess with them.
 Whatever is on your part.
 Essentially, they point local folders to OneDrive folders to make it seamless.

 However, it is only for those three folders.
 If you have a folder saved somewhere else, you’ll need to either move it to the OneDrive folder or create a symbolic link.
 To do this for Dropbox or OneDrive, I have created an example to guide you through this process.
 As you can see below, I have an OneDrive folder on the left and an OneDrive Test folder inside C: Test.

 So I want to sync the OneDrive Test folder to my OneDrive account folder without moving it.
 To do this, you must open an elevated command prompt and type the following command: